vippsas/vipps-solutions/long-expiry-time-for-payments-to-merchants/README.md

 💥 Work in progress 💥

-The typical expiration time for payments is payment is
+You can extend the expiration time for payments beyond the default, [10 minutes](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/common-topics/timeouts).
-[10 minutes](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/common-topics/timeouts).
-But, in some cases, this is not enough time for a customer to complete the payment.
+In some cases, this is not enough time for a customer to complete the payment.
 For instance:

 * Paying at a doctor's office, where the payment request may arrive as the patient